 There are a number of useful options on the Common tab:

-- Apply once and do not reapply – the policy for each PC is using only once.
+- Apply once and do not reapply – apply the policy for each computer only once;

 The final report with policy settings in the GPMC console looks like this.

 Note.
 In Windows XP and Windows Server 2003 the GPP section is absent.
 To add it to the OS, you have to install the KB943729 update (client-side extensions for Group Policy).